yasassri/Puppet-Scripts/ESB-4.8.0/README.md

 What the Script Cannot do
 -------------------------

-->The script cannot create required DBs automatically.<br>
+-The script cannot create required DBs automatically.<br>
-->The script cannot Spawn nodes to remote machines.
-(This is feature will be added) ->The script will not add required entried to to /etc/hosts File.
+-The script cannot Spawn nodes to remote machines.
+(This is feature will be added) -The script will not add required entried to /etc/hosts File.

 How to run the Scripts
 -----------------------